oneapi-src/oneCCL/doc/rst/source/env-variables.rst

 **Description**

-Set this environment variable to enable compute kernels that pipeline data transfers across tiles in the same GPU with data transfers across different GPUs, for the ALLREDUCE, REDUCE, and REDUCE_SCATTER collectives using the device (GPU) buffers.
+Set this environment variable to enable compute kernels that pipeline data transfers across tiles in the same GPU with data transfers across different GPUs for the ``ALLREDUCE``, ``REDUCE``, and ``REDUCE_SCATTER`` collectives using the device (GPU) buffers.

 CCL_ALLTOALLV_MONOLITHIC_KERNEL